thomasapope/capstone-game/README.md

 You play as the protectors of a community under siege.
 You must fight off the mutant hordes, maintain and upgrade your buildings, and find a way to escape to somewhere safer.

+## Maps:
+- Elementary
+  - Your community has settled down among the delapidated ruins of an old elementary school.
+Survive the hordes while finding a way to repair one of the vehicles in the parking lot.

 ## Tools:
 - Unity